patrickfrey/mewa/README.md

 A Lua module written in C++ (see [typedb API](doc/typedb.md)) provides you some assistance to define your own type system and to generate code.

 # LLVM
-The examples provided here use the [intermediate representation (IR) of LLVM](https://llvm.org/devmtg/2017-06/1-Davis-Chisnall-LLVM-2017.pdf) for code generation.
+The examples provided here use the [intermediate representation (IR) of LLVM](https://llvm.org/docs/LangRef.html) for code generation.
+For reading more see the [collected links](doc/links.md).

 # Status
 The project development is currently ongoing and only what you find in the tests really works.